Outdoor Bench Plans

 How to build a wooden bench from old fence boards

-These outdoor bench plans will show you how to build your own wooden bench.
-I built this wooden outdoor bench from several cedar fence boards that I salvaged while replacing my 20-year-old privacy fence.
+These outdoor bench plans will show you how to build a rustic wooden bench with back and armrests.
+I constructed this outdoor bench from cedar fence boards I salvaged after replacing my 20-year-old privacy fence.
 I like the idea of using recycled building materials for my woodworking projects.
-Not only do you save money, while creating one-of-a-kind wood crafts, you also keep perfectly good building materials out of the landfill.
+You can save money on your new one-of-a-kind crafts by not having to purchase new lumber for them.
+Building a beautiful wooden bench for my yard was a much better use for the fencing material than sending it to the already overflowing landfill.

-Note: The fence boards used in these plans were almost exactly 4 inches wide and 3/4 inches thick.
+The fence boards used in these plans were almost exactly 4 inches wide and 3/4 inches thick.
 The material list and bench plan dimensions take this into account.
-Verify your own material dimensions and make any necessary adjustments to the plan, before you start cutting the pieces.
+Verify your material dimensions and make any necessary adjustments to the plan before you start cutting the pieces.

 Outdoor Bench Plans (Materials List)